Houston

 Jun 17, 2024

 One of the best ways to spend a summer afternoon or evening is attending a baseball game.
 Whether it’s a Major League Baseball game or your nephew’s Little League game, there’s nothing like a day of enjoying America’s pastime.
-Unfortunately, we aren’t the only ones who attend baseball games for fun.
+Unfortunately, we aren’t the only ones who attend summer baseball games for fun.
 There are all kinds of pests that need the resources that baseball fields have to offer.
 Let’s examine five of the most common pests at summer baseball games before we give our top tips on how to prevent these creepy-crawlies from ruining your baseball fun.

 Ants